Your borrowing power for a mortgage in the Netherlands in 2025

 photo-of-couple-looking-at-forms-in-home-trying-to-determine-borrowing-power-for-buying-a-house-in-the-Netherlands

-Dutch mortgage interest rates in 2024 remain high — but what does this mean for your mortgage?
+Dutch mortgage interest rates in 2025 are expected to drop — but what does this mean for your mortgage?
 Image: Freepik

-That being said, depending on the economic outlook in the EU, the European Central Bank (ECB) is expected to decrease interest rates in the coming year.
+Depending on the economic outlook in the EU, the European Central Bank (ECB) is expected to decrease interest rates in the coming year, with ABN AMRO predicting that both short-term and long-term mortgage interest rates will continue to decrease in 2025.

 READ MORE | Which experts can save you money when buying a house in the Netherlands?